 Then, by the time we reach adulthood, it’s safe to suggest that we have “perfected” our own verbal communication skills — some of us have succeeded more and some of us less.
-Going forward in life, at some point, our ongoing road to perfecting verbal communication will reach a peaking point and then, inevitably, it will cease to progress; again, for some of us abruptly and for others in a slower pace.
+Going forward in life, at some point, our ongoing road to perfecting verbal communication will reach a peaking point and then, inevitably, it will cease to progress; again, for some of us abruptly and for others at a slower pace.

-Speaking is not only about which words we use, but also about the way we deliver them to our listeners.
-Thus, different delivery, equals different meaning(s).
+Speaking is not only about which words we use but also about the way we deliver them to our listeners.
+Thus, different delivery equals different meaning(s).
 The same applies to music, but we’ll get there in a few moments.

 Scholarly vs Voguish phrasing

-Similar to verbal communication from above, the same axiom applies to music; A set musical phrase performed in varied ways with tell a different story to our audience.
-But, what’s more important, is which phrasing should we choose?
-Our own phrasing, a voguish phrasing, the composer’s phrasing, the editor’s phrasing, or other?
-Well, the answer is always in front of us: It’s the composer’s own phrasing that we should honour.
-Here’s a few reasons for it:
+Similar to verbal communication from above, the same axiom applies to music; A set musical phrase performed in varied ways will tell a different story to our audience.

 We could potentially draw nearer to how to perform composers that share similar compositional characteristics with the composer we currently perform.

-- We ultimately learn how to follow instructions — Following instructions in life is indeed an integral part of proper human social functioning.
+We ultimately learn how to follow instructions — Following instructions in life is indeed an integral part of proper human social functioning.

-- Following instructions and music rules to the letter, will make us musically equipped to break them, if we wish, down the line.
+Following instructions and music rules to the letter, will make us musically equipped to break them, if we wish, down the line.

-- We will also come closer to the conclusion that technique should mainly be practised in the right context.
+We will also come closer to the conclusion that technique should mainly be practised in the right context.
 For example, we could, but shouldn’t really try to grasp the baroque keyboard peculiarities by playing them, using the music from a composer from the romantic period.

 Thus, coming closer to the point of this article, even if we perfect the way we choose to deliver a musical phrase, that doesn’t mean that we are doing something that has any veritable meaning.
-We should always try to challenge things in life and be open-minded and fearless and heroic and all.
+Of course we should always try to challenge things in life and be open-minded, and fearless, and heroic and all.
 But music is a serious business.
-It involves composers’ rules and we should honour those rules.
-Breaking rules and doing our own phrasings, articulations etc. is ok at the end of the day, but doesn’t mean that this make us more musically heroic or adventurous.
+It involves composers’ rules, and we should honour those rules.
+Breaking rules and doing our own phrasings, articulations etc. is ok now and then, but doesn’t mean that this makes us more musically heroic or adventurous.